 1. Primary keys: Never build intelligence into a primary key – a primary key is simply an artifact of the database and it should represent nothing more than a way to access a row in a database table (i.e., don't use SSN as a primary key).
 Just like a software developer doesn't care what GUID is assigned to an object in memory, neither should a database designer care about the contents of a primary key.
 Creating a primary key that's a simple integer is highly efficient since a computer can quickly find and compare numbers (in the case of integers) much faster than a string of nine characters (in the case of SSNs).

 [Side note: Do not use a numeric type for defining data fields which won't be used for "math."
 In other words, credit card numbers, phone numbers, SSNs, etc., should be text types (strings) in a database model.
 One specific problem I've encountered on a production system is when storing the credit card security code (CSC).
 Although this code is always numeric, it can contain an important leading zero.
-When I saw my CSC repeatedly failing, I knew what the issue was and confirmed it by reaching out to the DBA.]
+When I saw my CSC repeatedly failing at checkout on an e-commerce web site, I immediately knew the problem and confirmed it by reaching out to the DBA.]

 3. Lookup Tables: A lookup table is a simple static database table that's used to populate a list or collection.
 For example, a list of countries that your company ships to.
 Perhaps, your company only ships to the U.S. and Canada.
 Later, when you start shipping to more countries, how do you update the pop-up list of countries on your website or mobile app?
 With a lookup table, you simply add another row to the table with the new country that you ship to.
 Updating the database table is easier than changing your code, recompiling, and deploying.
 Typically, a look up table also has a column representing a sort order.
 This is done so the list can be displayed in a specific order with, say, the U.S. listed first, instead of Afghanistan, since most of your customers are located in America.